lifebottle/lifebottle.github.io/projects/rebirth/rebirth-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | After the Trial of Sacred Beast Shaorune (Chapter 45~) |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | — |

 When you give 15 Lucky Cats to this Katz, he will show you a special weapon he has.
 However, the weapon is not logged in the collector's book.
-The only way to get the them and have the entry logged is to obtain them is through irregular inheritance.
+The only way to get the them and have the entry logged is to obtain them through irregular inheritance.

 ![](rebirth_guide/sub021_1.png)
 ▲The first time he shows you the [Shamisen], from the second time on, you can choose any of the other party members special weapon you would like to be showed next.